dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/introduction-to-the-glyphrun-object-and-glyphs-element.md

 3. Fixed-format document representation, including clients for previous versions of Windows and other computing devices.

 > [!NOTE]
 > <xref:System.Windows.Documents.Glyphs> and <xref:System.Windows.Media.GlyphRun> are designed for fixed-format document presentation and print scenarios.
-UI scenarios, see the [Typography in WPF](typography-in-wpf.md).
+WPF provides several elements for general layout and User interface (UI) scenarios such as <xref:System.Windows.Controls.Label> and <xref:System.Windows.Controls.TextBlock>.
+For more information on layout and UI scenarios, see the [Typography in WPF](typography-in-wpf.md).

 <a name="text_glyphrunovw_glyphrunobject"></a>